leidymgdev/nodejs-delilah-api-rest/server/README.md

 Use **Postman** or similar apps to try out the different GET, POST, PUT and DELETE requests.

-You can verify how the methods work in this [Postman collection](https://www.getpostman.com/collections/e97fa9d611c1d04628da).

-**Or you can [Run in Postman](https://app.getpostman.com/run-collection/bb3dbfc2335343c607c2).
+**You can [Run in Postman](https://app.getpostman.com/run-collection/bb3dbfc2335343c607c2).
 (For adding the collection in your windows postman.
 This contains all endpoints and data body to test/run each endpoint).
 This will save you work.
 So go ahead**

-Also you can find the specification of the **OpenAPI** in this [url](http://localhost:8081/api/v1/docs/) (If you changed the PORT variable in env.variables.json please change it here too).
+Also you can find the specification of the **OpenAPI** in this [url](http://localhost:8081/api/v1/docs/).
+This is and endpoint in the api rest for seeing the OpenApi docs.
+(If you changed the PORT variable in env.variables.json please change it here too).

 ## METHODS

-**Important note:** middlewares check user and admin with a token.
+**Important note:** Middlewares check user and admin with a token.
 To have access to resources with admin privileges, you need to be logged in as a registered admin first.

 **Other important note:** Please remember to use JSON for all "body: raw" requests.